 Sarah became a physical therapist because in researching health care careers, physical therapy provided the most options for job settings, the most one-on-one time with patients and a healthy balance of family and occupation.
 She had an impressionable observation experience while deciding on a major and felt it was a good fit.
 Sarah enjoys cooking, traveling with her family and spending time outdoors.
 Her favorite outdoor activities are playing with her kids, biking and visiting her family’s farm.

 Doug James received his Bachelor’s Degree in Physical Therapy from West Virginia University where he graduated Summa Cum Laude.
 Doug joined the TPTC staff in 1996.
 His post-graduate education focuses on mechanical spine evaluation and treatment, functional assessment and training, manual therapy, work conditioning/work hardening and functional capacity evaluations.
-He is credentialed in the McKenzie method in mechanical diagnosis and therapy of lumbar and cervical spine pain and dysfunction.
+He is credentialed in the McKenzie method in mechanical diagnosis and therapy of lumbar and cervical spine pain and dysfunction, and Graston Manual Therapy Techniques.
 He is a member of the American Physical Therapy Association (APTA) and the West Virginia Chapter of the APTA where he presently serves as a member of the payer relations committee.
 Doug is a guest speaker for many industrial and community organizations.

 Doug serves as a clinical instructor for PT and PTA students from various academic institutions.
 He is the program director for TPTC’s Work Injury Management Program, which provides functional capacity testing and work conditioning/work hardening to injured workers.
 In 2005, he was TPTC’s Employee of the Year.